mattbitter/Medium_MatthewBitter_Grad_Article/readme.txt

-This Repo support the article by Matthew Bitter at the link below:
+This Repo support the article by Matthew Bitter

+Online Master's in Data Science - Worth taking the plunge?